nafasebra/awesome-webdesign-tools/README.md

 ## Contributions

 1. Fork this repository.
-2. Add your idea or fix, following the contribution guidelines.
-3. Submit a Pull Request (PR).
+2. Submit a Pull Request (PR).
-4. Report any issues you find by opening a new issue.
+3. Report any issues you find by opening a new issue.

 ## Table of contents